mateuszjurewicz/notes_public/English Vocabulary.md

 a barrow, a burial mound, a kurgan.
 - `unalome`
 a buddhist symbol for the journey towards enlightenment, in the form of a straight line turning into a zig-zag like pattern, ending in a spiral (variations exist).
+- `vise` (wájs, like vice)
+a clamp for holding metal or wood in place, usually mounted on a workbench with adjustable screws for different-sized objects.
+Po polsku imadło.
+Harry Dresden's favourite metaphor for where his family jewels are.
 - `vernier thrusters`
 A ______ _____ is a rocket engine used on a spacecraft for fine adjustments to the **attitude** (angular orientation) or velocity of a spacecraft.
 The name is derived from _______ **calipers** (suwmiarka), which are an instrument for measuring external or internal dimensions, having two hinged legs resembling a pair of compasses and in-turned or out-turned points (named after Pierre _______) which have a primary scale for gross measurements, and a secondary scale for fine measurements.
 - `vociferous`